tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 path1: /nativelibraryapis.html
 ---

 To understand the different components of a Javadoc, you have to first understand a bit about Java.
-Just being familiar with the names of the different components of Java will allow you to enter conversations and understand code at a high level.
+Becoming familiar with the names of the different components of Java will allow you to enter conversations and understand code at a high level.
 When you describe different aspects of sample code, knowing when to call something a class, method, parameter, or enum can be critical to your documentation's credibility.

 I'll run you through a brief crash course in the basics.
 Don't worry if this seems like a blur.
 For more detail about learning Java, I recommend consulting [lynda.com](http://lynda.com) and [safaribooksonline](http://safaribooksonline.com).
-Below I'll focus on some basic concepts in Java that will be important in understanding the Javadoc tags and elements.
+Below I'll focus on some basic concepts in Java that will be important in understanding the [Javadoc tags and elements](nativelibraryapis_javadoc_tags.html).

 {% if site.format == "web" %}
 * TOC